calibreapp/react-live-chat-loader/README.md

 `Chatwoot` component:

 - `color`: The background color, set to same color value you choose in Chatwoot dashboard.
 - `launcherTitle`: The text used for the [Expanded Bubble](https://www.chatwoot.com/docs/product/channels/live-chat/sdk/setup#widget-designs) design.
 Setting to any non-empty string will enable expanded bubble design automatically.
-Default to null.
+Default value: `null`.

 </details>